-White fillings are modern, advanced aesthetically attractive dental material used to fill cavities or tooth decay.
-White fillings, which are also known as composite fillings, are made up of glass particles, synthetic resin and setting ingredient that mimic the appearance of natural teeth.
+White fillings are also known as “composite” fillings, they are made up of glass particles, a synthetic resin and setting ingredient that mimic the appearance of natural teeth.

-As the white fillings blend well with the remainder of your teeth enamel, your dentist will recommend this for teeth restoration near the front of your mouth.
-White fillings restore damaged parts of teeth caused by decay and return it to normal function.
+As white fillings blend well with the rest of your tooth, your dentist will probably recommend this white filling material to restore damaged parts of teeth and return it to normal function and appearance.

 White fillings can now also be used cosmetically to reshape disfigured teeth or improve the colour of teeth.
-White fillings are a form of restorative dental treatment that will give you a natural smile by placing on any of your dental cavities fillings that look white.
+White fillings are a form of restorative dental treatment that will give you a natural look.

 Tooth-coloured (white) fillings

 - White fillings can be an excellent option, as white fillings try to restore the original strength of the tooth, thereby distributing the bite load on other teeth and decrease the risk of another tooth breaking.

 - White fillings are capable of withstanding the pressure and daily wear produced by the back teeth.